Spartak ShVSM Chernihiv

-Spartak Chernihiv (Спартак ШВСМ Чернігів) is Ukrainian women's football club from Chernihiv, Ukraine established in early 2000.
+Spartak Chernihiv (Спартак ШВСМ Чернігів) is a Ukrainian women's football club from Chernihiv, Ukraine established in early 2000.

-Please, note, for the women's football club that in 2015–2016 played at amateur level (First League) and was named as Spartak ShVSM Chernihiv, see Yunist ShVSM.
+The women's football club that in 2015–2016 played at amateur level (First League) and was named as Spartak ShVSM Chernihiv, see Yunist ShVSM.

 History

-Origine
+Origin

 The team was formed after 2000 and they produced player like Liudmyla Shmatko and that first entered the 2015 First League competition and in 2016 received a promotion to the Ukrainian Women's League of the Ukrainian Top League for the season 2017.
 After this great result Anastasia Ilyina, that also played for WFC Lehenda-ShVSM Chernihiv, was called in the Ukrainian Women's National Team.

 Recently Time

 The new club takes Yunist ShVSM in 2017 the club was relocated to Plysky and was renamed as Yednist Plysky.
 The fact of succession confirmed in interview Alyona Komanda on 25 August 2022.
 In 2018 the Yednist Plysky was merged with Lehenda-ShVSM Chernihiv as Yednist-ShVSM Plysky.
 The Lehenda's chairman Volodymyr Maherramov became a chairman of Yednist-ShVSM.
 In June 2020 Yednist-ShVSM Plysky informed the Ukrainian Association of Football that it ends its participations in competitions.
 The new club tooks its roots from Spartak Chernihiv.